Cat and Dog Neuter and Spay in Roanoke, VA:

 - Both males and females are less likely to exhibit urine spraying behavior.

 - Females can avoid messy and often frustrating heat cycles.

 - Males have reduced aggression and mounting behavior.

 When to Schedule Your Cat and Dog’s Neuter or Spay Surgery

 Generally, the timeline for a spay or neuter surgery is at about 6 months of age.
 However, factors such as your pet’s breed, size and species all play a role in determining the best time for a spay or neuter surgery.
-If you have any questions or wish to discuss your pet’s options further, please call us at (540) 562-4596 or fill out our online form to schedule an appointment!
+If you have any questions or wish to discuss your pet’s options further, please call us at (540) 562-4596 or make an appointment online!